axeptia/customer-data-exporter/src/AxeptiaExporter.Console/Readme.md

 **You kan skip this part if you are not informed by Axeptia to do this**.

-If you need to deliver multiple files, but the configuration to retrieve the data is mostly the same, you add config files for each file in the `configs` child directory of the program location.
+If you need to deliver multiple files, and the configuration to retrieve the data is mostly the same, you can add config files for each file in the `configs` child directory of the program location.

-Those config files only contain the sections that should be different for each export.
+Those config files should only contain the specific sections that differ for each export.

-Sections found in config files here will override info found in `axeptiaExportConfig.txt` (located in program folder).
+Sections defined in these config files will override corresponding sections in `axeptiaExportConfig.txt` (located in program folder).
 The program will run one export for each file ending with `_config.txt` that is found in the `configs` directory.

+Example of filenames for _config files:

+`division1_config.txt`

+`division2_config.txt`

+`sale_dep_config.txt`

 ## Database Providers

-In the configuration file, you need to set the Connection String that can access the database.
-Here are some samples:
+In the configuration file, you need to set the connection string that can access the database.
+Here are some examples:

 ### MSSQL